Those Who Survived The Boss From Hell

 Too much work.

-Mrs. Scott nodded her head, primly, and left his office with the sense of 'acceptance'.
+Mrs. Scott nodded her head, primly, left his office emitting the sense of 'acceptance'.

 Not a word was said about leave on Tuesday, Wednesday, Thursday, nor Friday.
 Mrs. Scott appeared to do her work as she did last week and the week before.